nahux/pharo-code-caption/README.md

-# pharo-code_review
+# CodeCaption for Pharo Smalltalk
-Code review tool for Pharo Smalltalk
+CodeCaption is a project aimed to allow developers to add comments to a piece of code.